It usually occurs when a person’s eyes contact an allergen, a substance that causes the body’s immune system to overreact.

 - A feeling that there is something in the eye.

 If these symptoms occur, the person should see a doctor.

-Avoid contact lenses : these should not be used until the symptoms have completely disappeared.
+Avoid contact lenses should not be used until the symptoms have completely disappeared.
 After using any medication in the eye, wait 24 hours after the treatment is finished before using contact lenses.

-Refrain from rubbing the eyes : rubbing can worsen inflammation.
-This can be difficult, as it is tempting to rub your itchy eyes.
+Refrain from rubbing the eyes: rubbing can worsen inflammation.
+This can be difficult, as it is tempting to scratch your itchy eyes.

-Pharmacological treatment includes antihistamines, mast cell stabilizers and, occasionally, corticosteroids.
+Pharmacological treatment includes antihistamines, mast cell stabilizers, and corticosteroids.

 Antihistamines can help relieve symptoms quickly, either as an oral dose or as eye drops.
 Antihistamines block the effects of histamines.
 The body produces histamines when the immune system reacts to a foreign substance.